-- Best Overallneon lights 2-IN-1 Glow In The Dark Acrylic Paint SetCheck Latest Price
+- Best Overallneon nights Glow In The Dark Paint SetSEE IT

-- Best Black Light Paintneon lights Black Light Acrylic Paint SetCheck Latest Price
+- Best Black Light Paintneon nights Black Light Acrylic Paint SetSEE IT

 Glow in the dark paints are perfect for an art project that you want to emit an otherworldly glow.
 However, there are glow in the dark paints specifically formulated for use on fabrics, hard surfaces, and the face and body, and it’s important to distinguish between them.
 Whether you want your paint to show up in pitch darkness or under UV lights, read on for our picks for the best glow in the dark paints.
 Let your imagination run wild with one of these fluorescent or phosphorescent products.

-- BEST OVERALL: neon lights 2-IN-1 Glow In The Dark Acrylic Paint Set
+- BEST OVERALL: neon nights Glow In The Dark Paint Set

-- BEST BLACK LIGHT PAINT: neon lights Black Light Acrylic Paint Set
+- BEST BLACK LIGHT PAINT: neon nights Black Light Acrylic Paint Set

-- BEST NEON GLOW: SpaceBeams Glow in The Dark Paint, 1.7 fl oz
+- BEST NEON PAINT: SpaceBeams Glow in The Dark Paint, 1.7 fl oz

-- BEST SOFT GLOW: Tulip Dimensional Glow Fabric Paint
+- BEST FABRIC PAINT: TULIP Dimensional Glow Fabric Paint

 Types of Glow in the Dark Paint